kyeongminyu97/Stock_prediction_app/README.md

 Link to the web app:
 https://share.streamlit.io/kyeongminyu97/stock_prediction_app/main/app.py

-Notebook is used for self reference only
+Notebook is used for training and visualisation

+Next: